yacineMTB/just-large-models/README.md

 ## Rules:
 - The code is the tool.
 Edit it as you see fit!
 - I will not be addressing issues
+- Not a single kwargs shall
+- Every edit shall increase progresss towards removing the huggingface dependency
+- One model forward pass = one function call.
+Simple as.

 ## Current models
 ```